What Punch, The Little Monkey Taught Me About Teaching Music

 🎼 What Punch Reminded Me As A Teacher

-But Punch reminded me of something that sits beneath all of it.
+But Punch reminded me of something that sits beneath all, that there’s something even more important.

 Section image